 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The IHS Markit flash composite Purchasing Managers’ Index (PMI) declined slightly from 60.3 points in November to 60.0 points in December.
+The IHS Markit flash composite Purchasing Managers’ Index (PMI) rose from 54.2 in May to 55.6 in June.

-According to revised data released by the National Statistical Institute (INSEE) on 14 December, consumer prices rose 0.1% from the previous month in November, matching the increase recorded in April to a 0.4% rise in May.
+Revised data released by the National Statistical Institute (INSEE) on 14 June showed that consumer price growth picked up from the 0.2% month-on-month increase recorded in April to a 0.4% rise in May.